 Check the paperwork and history

 Try to get as much detailed history about the car as possible, including ownership history, any damage or accidents, and service history.
-Conducting a Personal Property Securities Register (PPSR) check will make sure that there are no nasty surprises attached to the vehicle, such as money owing, car being stolen or written off.
-The service history of the car will tell you whether servicing and maintenance has been done properly.
+Ensure the registration papers and number plates match the records.
+Conducting a Personal Property Securities Register (PPSR) check will make sure that there are no nasty surprises attached to the vehicle, such as money still owed on the car, the car being stolen, or written off.

 Check that they have all the paperwork and details like the Vehicle Identification Number (VIN) on the car and license papers match up.

 Inspecting a used car in good condition may require a keen eye.
 Look out for any defects, rust, signs of repairs to damage, or excessive wear and tear.
 It’s always a good idea to get it independently checked out by a trusted mechanic or a place that offers pre-purchase inspections if you are not confident about inspecting the car yourself.